-Someone will have to bring you and take you home on the day of surgery.
+Someone will have to bring you to our facility and take you home on the day of surgery.
 Please arrive on time.
 Wear comfortable clothing that is easy to change into and out of.
 Please bring any surgical garments that you have been given.
 Bring something to read or an iPod to listen to.
 Nothing to eat or drink after midnight the night before.
-This includes gum, hard candy, water and coffee.
+This includes gum, hard candy, water, and coffee.
 Leave all personal items and jewelry at home.
 Do not wear makeup or colored nail polish.
 Remove all piercings.
 Remember that all surgery times are estimates only.
-On occasion we will run early or late.
+On occasion, we will run early or late.
 Please be flexible in that regard.

 After Your Procedure